State as the API: LangGraph After Three Rewrites

 final_output: str | None

-When we added a fourth agent that needed to partially override the research results without discarding the sources, we had to add research_override: ResearchState | None because we couldn't safely mutate the existing field.
-The schema was accumulating fields not because the domain was growing, but because the design had no mechanism for safe partial updates.
+When I added another agent that needed to partially override research results without discarding sources, I added research_override: ResearchState | None because I could not safely mutate the existing field.
+The schema was growing because the update model was too rigid, not because the domain required more concepts.

 3. The third iteration: channels with reducers